 Every spring, we see towers of metal tomato cages in every garden center and hardware store.

 For many a gardener, this is what they use every year, without fail.
 However, I find them to be a poor choice.

 You have to put them over the tomato early or risk breaking tender stems as the plant develops.
 They rarely stay put, often toppling over once the tomato plant fills out and is heavy with fruit.

 If you want to find every blasted rock in your garden, try putting a tomato cage over a tomato plant.

 Then, picking ripe fruit from the interior becomes a chore because the tomato is caged in this circle.
 Not to mention the stems of the interior of the plant become crowded.
-If they become too crowded, the leaves may not dry well when it rains, and you risk opening up your plant to disease.
+If they become too crowded, the leaves may not dry well when it rains, and you risk opening up your plant to disease, such as blight.

 What’s your alternative?